Encourage readers to open the door to your writing

 Why tell your potential readers to buy your book when you can show them why they should?

-Show: Blog: Tips for starting to write a book
+Show: Blog: Tips on how to write a book

 Blog: Virtual book launch party

-Well-written posts shared as you live your author journey will build a supportive community -- a community of friends that help you build a successful career.
+Well-written posts shared as you live your author journey will build a supportive community -- a community of friends who can help you build a successful career.

 More marketing advice....